edrdesigner/edrdesigner/README.md

  - 🚀 Currently learning and improving skills with  @rocketseat community (Javascript, TypeScript and more)
  - 🔭 I’m currently working at @TOTVS
  - 🎨 Sometimes I design sites/apps/logos
- - ₿ I have an interest in crypto and blockchain techology
+ - ₿ I have some interest in blockchain technology